 - Manchikanit L, et. al (2021).
 Epidural Corticosteroid Injections for Sciatica: A Cochrane Review of Epidural Corticosteroid Injections Distorts the Truth.
 Spine, July 2021, Vol. 46, Issue 13: p.
 E750.

 - Vydra D, et al (2020).
 Current Trends in Steroid Dose Choice and Frequency of Administration of Epidural Steroid Injections: A Survey Study.
 Journal of Injury, Function, and Rehabilitation, 2020 Jan;12(1):49-54.
 A study conducted by a pain medicine fellow at the Mayo Clinic in Florida his colleagues that underscores epidural injections come with risks that increase cumulatively.

 - van Helvoirt H, et al (2014).
 Transforaminal epidural steroid injections followed by Mechanical Diagnosis and Therapy to prevent surgery for lumbar disc herniation.
 Pain Med 2014;15: 1100-1108.
 There is universal acceptance of the idea that all non-surgical interventions must be explored for a herniated disc before surgery.
 This article shows injections may give patients a chance to avoid surgery.
-Herniated disc injury lawyers use this article to underscore what the plaintiff was willing to endure and risk to relieve the pain.
+Herniated disc injury lawyers use this article to underscore that a part of the settlement compensation in any given lawsuit is what the plaintiff was willing to endure and risk to relieve the pain.

 - Desai MJ, et al (2013).
 Directional preference following epidural steroid injection in three patients with acute cervical radiculopathy.
 Pain Pract 2013 September;13(7): 559-565.
 The study takes a look at a small number of patients who had success with injections.